seed-bank/generator-genesis-seed/README.md

 ```

 3. Change to a directory of your choosing.
-4. Generate the genesis.config file.
+4. Generate the genesis.json file.
 ```
-yo genesis-seed:template > genesis.config
+yo genesis-seed:init
 ```

-5. Change the values in the generated file.
+5. Change the values in the generated genesis.json file.

 6. Run the generator.
 ```